 - a.
 Participant support costs are direct costs for items such as stipends or subsistence allowances, travel allowances and registration fees paid to or on behalf of participants or trainees (but not employees) in connection with meetings, conferences, symposia or training projects.
 (See also AAG Chapter V.C.5) Grantee organizations must account for participant support costs separately.
-Note: No indirect costs normally may be charged against participant support costs.
-(See AAG Chapter V.D.1b.) - b.
+Unless specifically authorized in the award, indirect costs (F&A) are not allowed on participant support costs (see AAG Chapter V.B.8.) - b.
 Funds provided for participant support may not be used by grantees for other categories of expense without the specific prior written approval of the cognizant NSF Program Officer.
 Such requests must be submitted electronically via the NSF FastLane system.